 For best results use the inversion table to hang upside down for some time every day, and multiple times a day, if you can.
 Start by hanging 2-3 minutes only.
 Once you feel comfortable, you can increase the amount of time gradually.

-This is basically a motorized traction that relieves pain by stretching your spine and eases the pressure on your discs.
+This is basically motorized traction that relieves pain by stretching your spine and eases the pressure on your discs.
 During the procedure, the doctor generally wraps a harness around your pelvis area and torso.
-You may be asked to lie down on a computer controlled chair.
-Duration of the treatment lasts for 30 to 50 minutes depending on the severity of your situation.
+You may be asked to lie down on a computer-controlled chair.
+The duration of the treatment lasts for 30 to 50 minutes depending on the severity of your situation.

 This therapy is one of the best methods of spinal decompression.
 The procedure helps in retracting the bulging or herniated discs in their original position.
 Moreover, the therapy reduces pressure on the nerve endings and keeps the entire spinal structure healthy.